Volunteer in Animal Care

 All incoming volunteers attending annual orientations will be required to attend a shadowing day and complete our 4-class New Hospital Volunteer Training Series, a full 10 hours of in-depth instruction in animal care and wildlife hospital operations.

 Once working in the Wildlife Hospital, volunteers progress through 3 training levels (click for WildCare’s Training Level System) learning increasingly advanced skills in medical treatment and animal handling.
 Volunteers are expected to master the skills of one level before progressing to the next, however volunteers are encouraged to ask questions and observe procedures at any level in order to increase their training and experience.

 WildCare’s rehabilitation hospital is a teaching hospital and staff and senior volunteers are always available for questions and help.

 Volunteers are required to wear closed-toe shoes at all times.
 Other clothing guidelines are at the volunteer’s discretion, but we recommend comfortable long sleeves and pants.
 Always wear something you do not mind getting dirty!
-WildCare is very hard on clothing.
+Work at WildCare is very hard on clothing.
 Most volunteers have separate clothing they change into when they arrive.
 Medical scrubs are always a good choice.

 Questions?
 Email firstname.lastname@example.org or call 415-453-1000 x21.